CampoLucas/GunBandit/README.md

 enum _ammoType{ Shootgun, Pistol, Riffle, Granades, Electric?}<br />

 #More ideas
-All weapons are weapons, a weapon can shoot weapons. f to grab weapon/if all weapon slots are filled you drop current weapon and exchenge it for the new one. hold f to Throw weapon. q to drop weapon. when you dont have more ammo you atomaticlly throw the weapon.
+All weapons are weapons, a weapon can shoot weapons.<br />
+f to grab weapon/if all weapon slots are filled you drop current weapon and exchenge it for the new one.<br />
+hold f to Throw weapon.<br />
+q to drop weapon.<br />
+when you dont have more ammo you atomaticlly throw the weapon.<br />
-Every weapon has duravility if it drops to 0 the weapon breaks.
+Every weapon has duravility if it drops to 0 the weapon breaks.<br />
-If you throw the weapon at an enemy it breaks and deals more damage.
+If you throw the weapon at an enemy it breaks and deals more damage.<br />
-Right click to shoot.
+Right click to shoot.<br />
-V to melee.
+V to melee.<br />
-You can melee with any weapon, grenades explote and you die
+You can melee with any weapon, grenades explote and you die.<br />